-Made using potato cubes simmered in an onion tomato gravy, Aloo Matar Curry is a simple, delicious Indian main course dish that vouches for a wholesome, healthy meal for your family.
+Made using potatoes and green peas simmered in an onion tomato gravy, Aloo Matar Curry is a simple, delicious Indian main course dish that vouches for a wholesome, healthy meal for your family.
 This vegan and the gluten-free dish is perfect to serve with any Indian bread.

 About This Recipe